pdfliberation/Jersey-City-Budget-PDF-Liberation/README.md

 This project is under construction.
 To be added:

-* conversion from searchable pdf to csv using tabula
+* Conversion from searchable pdf to csv using tabula.
+One table to one csv file
-* data scraping (extract only the line items ignoring the rollup + link all spending items to accounts, programs, divisions and departments)
+* Data scraping.
+Extract only the line items ignoring the rollups + link all spending to accounts, programs, divisions and departments, etc
-* upload the scraped data as .csv and hierarchical .json into data.openjerseycity.org so it can be used for visualization projects
+* Upload the scraped data as .csv and hierarchical .json into data.openjerseycity.org so it can be used for visualization projects, like http://openjerseycity.org/JerseyCityBudget/.